Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Board and Investor Relationship Management

-After closing a round, your fractional CFO becomes the primary contact for financial reporting and board communications.
-They prepare monthly investor updates, quarterly board packages, and variance analyses that keep stakeholders informed.
+After closing a round, your fractional CFO becomes the primary contact for financial reporting, board reporting, and board communications.
+They prepare monthly investor updates, quarterly board packages, and investor reporting materials that keep stakeholders informed.
 This ongoing relationship management frees founders to focus on product and growth.

 Financial Leadership in Startup Fundraising